-- Member States shall ensure that The institutions provide toshall draw up a document in order to ensure that prospective members, before they join the scheme, area document that explains informed about the relevant features of the institution, its system of governance, the persons who can are eligible to join become member of the pension scheme, according to its rules and objectives, the kind of benefits and the reference to documents and website where further information is available. - 2.
-For institution in which-Where members bear investment risks and which provide for more than one option with different investment profiles, the prospective members shall be informed of the conditions regarding the range of investment options available, of the historical series of investment returns obtained at least during the last 5 years for those schemes that have been operating for at least 5 years, and, where applicable, the default investment option and the institution's rule to allocate a particular member to an investment option.
-In addition institution shall provide information on costs. - 3.
-Where persons become members of a pension scheme without taking an individual decision to join it, institution shall promptly provide them, after the enrolment, with information about the following conditions regarding their membership: - a) their investment options, if any; - b) the system of governance of the institution, wetherwhere members bear the investment risk.
+- 1. Member States shall ensure that institutions provide to prospective members who have to take an individual decision, before they join the scheme, a document that explains the relevant features of the institution, its system of governance, the persons who are eligible to join the pension scheme, according to its rules and objectives, the kind of benefits and the reference to documents and website where further information is available. - 2.
+Where members bear investment risks and which provide for where a choice among more different than one investment options with different investment profiles is available, the prospective members shall be informed of the conditions regarding the range of investment options available, of the historical series of investment returns obtained at least during the last 5 years for those schemes that have been operating for at least 5 years, and, where applicable, the default investment option and the institution's rule to allocate a particular member to an investment option.
+In addition institution shall provide information on costs.

+- 3. Where persons become members of a pension scheme without taking an individual decision to join it, institution shall promptly provide them, after the enrolment, with information about the following conditions regarding their membership: - a) their investment options, if any; - b) the system of governance of the institution, where members bear the investment risk.